 I’m Better Now

 About six months ago I was in a meeting we had catered from a local taco place.
-In California, the authentic taco places use corn tortillas, so I am not concerned about wheat.
+In California, authentic taco places use corn tortillas, so I am not concerned about wheat.
 At the meeting, I had two fish tacos.
 Felt great.
 Days later I learned the taco place uses corn for all their tacos except the fish tacos, which they use flour tortillas.
 But I had no headaches, no skin flareups, or disrupted sleep.
 So I’m clearly in a better place than I was five years ago.

 Here is What I Did